 Your computer includes an integrated stereo audio system.
-Built-in stereo speakers are located at the front of the unit.
+Built-in stereo speakers are located at the front on both sides of the unit.

-Volume is adjusted using software, such as Volume Control in Windows, or any other application that provides a volume adjustment control.
+Volume is adjusted using software, such as Volume Control in Windows, Volume Fn keys, or any other application that provides a volume adjustment control.

-Two audio ports on the left side of the computer enable external devices to be connected.
+Two audio ports on the rear side of the computer enable external devices to be connected.
 See "A tour of your computer" for the location of the audio ports.
 For information on connecting external devices, see "Audio devices" in the section entitled, "Peripherals and options."